wp-plugins/wishpond-social-campaigns/readme.txt

 == Description ==

 Use this plugin to run promotional campaigns on your WordPress site that spread quickly on Facebook and Twitter.
-Facebook Contests allows you to run Facebook promotions such as group deals (offers), giveaways, and photo contests.
-Run your own Facebook contest today and see the power of it.
+Promotions allows you to run contests such as sweepstakes, group deals (offers), photo contests, vote contests, pinterest contests, photo caption contests, etc. Run your own promotions today.

 **Social Offers**
 1. Create a store-wide or item discount Offer